bmd007/wonderland/README.md

 ## ToDo:
     * add renovate bot
-	* use consul instead of config server
     * upgrade elastic search stack to 7 and higher
     * make health check of services coupled to their connection to their dbs (is it a good idea?)
-    * add health checks for each service into their docker-compose (because of previous point, it should be alwalys GET:http://servicesname/actuactor/health)
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile and ui apps
     * publish logs into elastic search as application_log index